dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 separating the "*Presentational*" Components however what I want to do here is a little bit different.

-The `FilterLink` does not *currently* specify the behaviour for clicking on the link it also needs the `currentFilter` to tell whether it should be rendered as *active* therefore its a bit "*dishonest*" to say that `FilterLink` is a "*Presentational*" Component because it is inseperable from its *behaviour* the only *reasonable* reaction to clicking on it is setting the `visibilityFilter` by dispatching an `action` this is why I am changing it to a *different* "*Presentational*" Component
+The `FilterLink` does not *currently* specify the behavior for clicking on the link it also needs the `currentFilter` to tell whether it should be rendered as *active* therefore its a bit "*dishonest*" to say that `FilterLink` is a "*Presentational*" Component because it is inseparable from its *behavior* the only *reasonable* reaction to clicking on it is setting the `visibilityFilter` by dispatching an `action` this is why I am changing it to a *different* "*Presentational*" Component